benkozi/CECE/combo-test-runner/README.md

+written to `<combo_id>-stats.csv`; all combos concatenated into `descriptive_stats.csv` at the output root when the session ends), and `test_baseline_comparison` (nccmp-style comparison against a per-combination
+baseline: each `baseline_comparisons` entry carries a `sweep_selector` —
-written to `<combo_id>-stats.csv`; all combos concatenated into `descriptive_stats.csv` at the output root when the session ends), and `test_baseline_comparison` (nccmp-style comparison against a per-combination baseline when the suite's `baseline_comparison.baselines` maps the combination to a ULID under `CECE_BASELINE_ROOT_DIR`; structure and attributes exact, data bit-for-bit or within `atol`; unconfigured combinations skip) — with the driver running once per combination.
+mirroring the sweep structure with regexes at the leaves — that must select exactly one combination, a baseline `ulid` under `CECE_BASELINE_ROOT_DIR`, and an optional per-entry `atol`; structure and attributes exact, data bit-for-bit or within `atol`; unselected combinations skip) — with the driver running once per combination.
 If the driver run fails, its `test_driver_execution` fails and that combination's assertion tests are skipped with a `driver run failed: ...` reason.